-“smart carts” which offer most of the facilities of a “smart classroom” and can be used in any room that has network connectivity (most of the carts can connect to the wireless system).
+“smart carts” that offer most of the facilities of a “smart classroom” and can be used in any room that has network connectivity (most of the carts can connect to the wireless system).
 They may be reserved for use through the departmental office, 219 The department has several video carts, with large television screens, VCRs, and DVD